 The Ría de Arousa is the largest of the rías of Galicia, with the Barbanza peninsula in the north and Salnés in the south, bordering it.
 The municipalities of its northern part conform this destination for the province of A Coruña: Boiro, Dodro, A Pobra, Rianxo and Ribeira.

-Patrimony: The Museum of the famous writer Valle-Inclán in Pobra do Caramiñal outstands as outstanding is the Pazo da Ermida in Dodro, where the writer Rosalía de Castro lived.
+Patrimony: The Museum of the famous writer Valle Inclán in Pobra do Caramiñal outstands as outstanding is the Pazo da Ermida in Dodro, where the writer Rosalía de Castro lived.
 In Dodro too, the figure of the hórreos is particularly relevant.
 Other elements such as megaliths and petroglyphs are also distinctive.
-And speaking of megalithic heritage, in Ribeira, a visit to the dolmen of Axeitos, dated around 3,000 BC, is worth too.
+And speaking of megalithic heritage, in Ribeira, a visit to the Dolmen of Axeitos, dated in century IV before Christ, is worth too.

 Religious architecture: In the town of Dodro, there are multiple “cruceiros”, cross of Abelán or Bustelo, parish churches and other religious architecture.
 Regarding Rianxo, we have to speak about the Chapel of the Virgin of Guadalupe, patroness of the place, in the town's urban nucleus and who is honored in September and who is a protagonist in the lyrics of the songs of the most popular Galician folklore together along to the marine condition of Rianxo.